Militaries are always prepared to fight the previous war.

 Of course, this will lead to anti-drone jamming techniques, which may require broadband radio frequency jamming signals.
 I am sure such equipment exists or is under development, but like any other form of warfare, one side raises the stakes, and so does the other.
 Maybe you can jam RF signals, but what about modulated laser signals?
 Or maybe signals from satellites?
 Or just an autonomous vehicle that picks its own target and annihilates it.
 Scary thought.

-Defense contractors and the Pentagon are no doubt watching this war closely - like most "proxy wars" it has turned into a providing ground for weapons tech.
+Defense contractors and the Pentagon are no doubt watching this war closely - like most "proxy wars" it has turned into a proving ground for weapons tech.
 We are seeing in real-time what weapons systems work - and which ones don't.
 And militaries across the globe are deciding to cancel their arms orders from Russia and buy American - or from the West.
 Why buy Russian tech, when it is shown to be so utterly outmatched?

 You can't buy PR like this - and sadly, this is what it comes down to.
 It is like the air shows in Paris or Farnborough, where each country shows off their latest military and civilian aircraft - and hopes to fill their order books as well.
 While it is nice to "kick the tires" on a new jet fighter, it is even nicer to see the gear in action against an opponent.
 And this war in Ukraine is giving buyers a chance to do just that.